davidgiven/cpm65/README.md

   - nano6502 6502-based SoC for the Tang Nano 20K FPGA board; TPA is 55kB.

-  - KIM-1 with K-1013 FDC, directly connected SD card module or 1541 drive.
+  - KIM-1 with K-1013 FDC, directly connected SD card module, 1541 drive or Corsham's SD Shield.

   - Ohio Scientific series with 16kB RAM or more, and a floppy drive.
 TPA up to 39kB.